 Once your taster week has been confirmed, prepare yourself for the experience.
 Research the department and its procedures to familiarize yourself with common practices and protocols.
 Be proactive in learning about the specific area of radiology you’ll be exploring during your taster week.
 This preparation will allow you to make the most of your experience and will help you to engage in meaningful discussion with radiologists.

 Make a list of your objectives and communicate them to your supervisor so you can reflect on them after the taster week, such as:

 - Get more insight into the training pathway and additional training opportunities.

 - Ask registrars how to make a successful application and do well at interview

 - Expose yourself to multiple modalities – plain radiographs, CT, MRI, USS, fluoroscopy and intervention.

-- Practise reporting a few of the scans with the consultant/registrar next to you.
+- Practice reporting a few scans with the consultants/ registrars.

-- Discuss with consultants about the future of radiology and how it is set to change.
+- Discuss with consultnts the future of radiology and how it is set to change.